Employers to receive more wage support when hiring ex-offenders

 There are six payout dates for the JGI, the first of which will be in March next year.

+"The fears and emotional upheavals the ex-offenders go through when they are just released from prison is very real."

+In her Facebook post, Mrs Teo also emphasised the need to empathise with former offenders.

 "Each year, around 10,000 offenders leave our prisons to start a new life.
 They face challenges, among which is getting back to work.
-Yet it is so important that they do, to return as full members of society again," said Mrs Teo in her post.
+Yet it is so important that they do, to return as full members of society again," said Mrs Teo.

 "I urge employers to be inclusive.
 Give an ex-offender that second chance at rebuilding a new life."